Entropy zero area preserving diffeomorphisms of $S^2$: Renormalization.

-Finally observe that if $y \notin C(x)$ then there exists $q > Q$ such that $y \notin \cl(V(q,x)).$ Then the frontier of $V(q,x)$ separates $C(x)$ and $y$ and this frontier consists of points whose rotation number is not equal to $\rho(x)$ so $y$ is not in the same connected component as $x$ of the level set of $\rho$.
-It follows that $C(x)$ is a connected component of this level set, proving part (3). \end{proof}
+If $y \notin C(x)$ then there exists $q > Q$ such that $y \notin \cl(V(q,x)).$ The frontier of $V(q,x)$ separates $C(x)$ and $y$ and $q$ may be chosen so that this frontier consists of points whose rotation number is not equal to $\rho(x)$ so $y$ is not in the same connected component as $x$ of the level set of $\rho$.
+It follows that $C(x)$ is a connected component of this level set.
+Since it is clear from the construction that $C(x)$ is $F$-invariant and essential, we have proved (3).

-If $x$ is in a component of the frontier of $\Check U$ it is natural to define $C(x)$ to be the set $\hat Y_i$ (as in Definition~(\ref{defn: hat Y})) which contains it.
-This set $C(x)$ is compact and connected.
-As noted in the previous theorem the function $\rho_f$ extends continuously, but this $C(x)$ may not necessarily separate the sphere $S^2$.
-In fact it may be a single point.